anpham6/chrome-docs/_sources/document/plugins/built-in.rst.txt

 Unmaintained
 ------------

 The source for these packages are located in a separate repository `Pi-r2 <https://github.com/anpham6/pi-r2>`_.
-Once per year they are published with each major NodeJS release in April.
+They are re-published with each NodeJS major release transistion.

 .. list-table::
   :width: 300px
   :widths: 70 20 10

-  * - @pi-r/html-minifier
+  * - @pi-r/html-minifier[-next]
     - 0.7.x
     - N
   * - @pi-r/uglify-js